Management Accountant

 Matthew R is a Financial Analyst for IBM.
 “I monitor costs and revenue on a contract… and I’m training to be an accountant”.
 He says, “I’ve always been more of an arts person so I actually need a calculator”.
 Studying languages, he went to university in Bordeaux and Barcelona.

-More information about Financial and accounting technicians
+More information about Chartered and certified accountants

 ?